 - Volatile solvents: This sub-category includes liquids that vaporize when they reach room temperature.
 Examples include adhesives, paint thinner, cleaning fluids, and lacquer.

 Inhalant abuse is an extremely dangerous behavior that can lead to a wide range of potentially debilitating outcomes.
 Treatment should be sought if you or a loved one is struggling with an inhalants abuse.

-Most cases of inhalant abuse involve adolescents and teenagers, though adults also engage in this dangerous practice.
+Most cases of inhalant abuse involve teenagers, though adults also engage in this dangerous practice.
 Experts estimate that about 20 percent of all young people in the United States will abuse an inhalant at least once before they graduate from high school.
 According to the National Survey on Drug Use and Health (NS-DUH), about 60,000 adults abuse inhalants every year as well.
 Furthermore, the Drug Abuse Warning Network (DAWN) has reported that inhalant abuse is responsible for about 10,000 annual emergency room visits in the United States.

 Substance abuse and addiction can be caused by a variety of internal and external factors, and it is usually the result of a combination of influences.
 Mental health experts who have studied the genesis of addiction have identified several genetic and environmental precursors, including the following:

 Genetic: Family history is one of the strongest predictors of whether or not a person will develop a problem with inhalants or other forms of substance abuse.
 Having a parent or sibling who has had a substance use disorder puts a person at increased risk for a similar problem.
 In recent years, scientists have identified several genes and gene clusters that appear to influence a person’s potential for developing a substance use disorder.